 In addition, your goldendoodle, by nature loves to be with their humans!
 It would be best to locate their crate or sleeping area for the night near you and your family.

 If you have tried everything and your puppy is still whining or barking, take them out.
 He may just need to go potty now, even though you already tried earlier!
 Once you finished, take them right back in and put them back, be firm and tell them it is time to go to bed.

-Your puppy has been eating Members Mark Chicken and Brown Rice Recipe, Puppy Formula found at Sam's Club.
-If you do not belong to a Sam's Club and need to purchase a new puppy food, just be sure to look for one that has ingredients you can pronounce!!
+Your puppy has been eating Merrick Classic Healthy Grains Puppy Recipe.
+You can find this at PetSmart, Petco, and Chewy.com.
+If you want to purchase a new puppy food, just be sure to look for one that has ingredients you can pronounce!!
 It is also important to buy puppy food that includes a healthy grain!
-A new study came out linking early onset of congestive heart failure and other heart problems for large breed dogs to the grain free diets.
+Several studies have linked early onset of dilated cardiomyopathy (DCM) and other heart problems for large breed dogs to the grain free diets and lower quality dog foods.
 Dogs need a healthy grain as part of their daily nutrients in their food.

 If your puppy does not seem very interested in eating when first getting them home, this is completely normal.
 They just need some time to adjust!
 You can also put a little warm water on their dry kibble to make a gravy and will soften their food a bit.
 They have been eating a combination of dry and soft kibble.
 But mostly dry.

 YES!!
 Your puppy is incredibly smart and loves to be trained and learn new things!
 They will do pretty much anything to make you happy and especially also for a dog treat!
 You can teach them to sit, stay, lay down and shake pretty quick.
 These basic commands will prepare them for other safety commands and help in correcting behavior as they get older.
-In addition to puppy culture, we have been already working on basic commands using a clicker and small treats and pats on the head.
+In addition to enrichment activities, we have been already working on basic commands with small treats and praise.